Biz-codes/special-nights-in/README.md

 ###### Landing Page (Importance - High) (Est: 0.5h)
 * as a visitor
-* I want to land on the main page of this applicationa nd read about it,
+* I want to land on the main page of this application and read about it,
 * so I can decide if I want to use it.

 ###### Search Page (Importance - High) (Est: 2h)
 * as a visitor
-* I want to search for Cocktail recipes by ingredient,
+* I want to search for cocktail recipes by name,
-* so I can see the details of the cocktails that have that ingredient.
+* so I can see the details of the cocktails that match that name.

 ###### Search Page (Importance - Medium) (Est: 1h)
 * as a visitor
-* I want to filter cocktail results by alcoholic,
+* I want to filter cocktail results by ingredient,
-* so I can see the details of only the cocktails that have that alcohol type.
+* so I can see the details of only the cocktails that have that ingredient.

 ###### Search Page (Importance - High) (Est: 2h)
 * as a visitor